stolostron/capacity-planning/README.md

 1. number_of_hours_pv_retention_hrs:24.
 This means that data will retained in PV for 24 hrs which is standard.
 Do not reduce this number for production systems.
 1. number_of_days_for_storage:365.
 This the amount of days of retention in the object store.

+#### Or
+1. Number of timeseries from Setup #2 above
+1. number_of_samples_per_hour:12.
+This means metric will be sent every 5 min.
+1. number_of_hours_pv_retention_hrs:24.
+This means that data will retained in PV for 24 hrs which is standard.
+Do not reduce this number for production systems.
+1. number_of_days_for_storage:365.
+This the amount of days of retention in the object store.

 ### Methodology of Calculation
 1. Firstly we have to calculate how many time series do we need to persist.
 This is calculated in 2 steps.